hivemq/helm-charts/charts/hivemq-operator/README.md

 See the [documentation](https://docs.hivemq.com/hivemq-operator/) for detailed getting started and configuration guidance.

-NOTE: `The HiveMQ Operator (legacy) will be sunsetted and cease to receive updates or further support 6 months after the next LTS release of the HiveMQ Platform.
-The HiveMQ Platform Operator (new) offers usability, stability, and performance enhancements, and will be the supported version for all future LTS releases.`
+NOTE: `The HiveMQ Operator (legacy) is sunset since April 2025 and does not receive updates or further support.
+The HiveMQ Platform Operator offers usability, stability, and performance enhancements, and is the supported version for all future HiveMQ releases.`

 This chart provisions the